shawnee-skogen/website/content/page/schedule.md

 ## January 17, 2022

 Location: Zoom
-Program: We will work on a cultural skills pin for music.
+Program: We will work on the Music Cultural Skills Level 1 pin.

 ## February 20, 2022